jgrahamc/h2scan/README.md

 `-workers` sets the number of worker routines performing the testing.
 Defaults to 10.

-`fields` causes h2scan to output a header line in the CSV containing field names.
+`-fields` causes h2scan to output a header line in the CSV containing field names.

-`log` gives the name of a file to which log information will be written.
+`-log` gives the name of a file to which log information will be written.
 If given the file is overwritten.